-A31: There are six criteria that must be satisfied for a contract to be considered "substantially unchanged," as outlined in paragraph 15 of the SOP.
+A31: There are six criteria that must be satisfied for a contract to be considered "substantially unchanged," as outlined in paragraph 15.
 One of those states that if there is a reduction in benefit, there must be a corresponding reduction in premiums.
 Otherwise, the change in coverage could result in a substantially changed contract.
-Also, if the dropping of a rider is considered to "change the nature of investment return rights and rewards", the contract could be considered substantially changed even if there is a corresponding reduction in premiums.
-Note that if the ability to drop the rider is provided within the original terms of the contract, then the policyholder's election to do so would not constitute an internal replacement transaction, rendering the determination of "substantially changed" vs. "substantially unchanged" irrelevant.
+Also, if the dropping of a rider is considered to "change the nature of investment return rights and rewards," the contract could be considered substantially changed even if there is a corresponding reduction in premiums.
+Note that if the ability of the policyholder to drop the rider is provided within the original terms of the contract, then the actuary should review the requirements of paragraph 10 to determine whether or not the policyholder's election to drop the rider would constitute an internal replacement transaction.